-- Essay must be typed and double-spaced with 1 inch margins. - Essay must be a 1000 words. - A paper version must be submitted.
-YOU CANNOT JUST EMAIL IT TO ME! - Times New Roman .12 font must be used with appropriate accents (handwritten accents are not accepted). - In order to type accents in Microsoft Word follow these guidelines with your computer keyboard: - 1) For è: Push Ctrl + ' at the same time (' is the key with ~ on top), let go and next push e and this produces è - 2) For ò: Push Ctrl + ' at the same time, let go and next push o and this produces ò

-Citations from outside sources (printed or electronic) are strongly recommended and should be accompanied by appropriate bibliographical references.
-Example:
+- Essay must be typed and double-spaced with 1 inch margins. - Essay must be a minimum of 500 words. - A paper version must be submitted. - Times New Roman .12 font must be used with appropriate accents (handwritten accents are not accepted). - In order to type accents in Microsoft Word follow these guidelines with your computer keyboard: - 1) For è: Push Ctrl + 'at the same time (' is the key with ~ on top), let go and next push e and this produces è - 2) For ò: Push Ctrl + ' at the same time, let go and next push o and this produces ò Citations from outside sources (printed or electronic) are strongly recommended and should be accompanied by appropriate bibliographical references.
+Example: Book:

-Book:

 Author.
 Year of publication.
 Title of book.
 City of publisher: Publisher.
 Article in journal, magazine, etc.: